-We can now insert the SD card into the Raspi and power it up.
+We can pull out the SD card which inserted in the SD card reader, then insert it into the Raspi board now and power it up.

 If the Raspi desktop appears as below after a few minutes, it means your Raspi start up successfully!
 Congratulation!!!